 Stormwater Utilities and an associated Infrastructure Fee would be a dedicated funding source for the City of Paducah to solve drainage problems, to repair, maintain, and enhance existing storm infrastructure, to provide flood protection, and to comply with federal regulatory requirements associated with water quality.

 Most storm water utilities use the Equivalent Residential Unit (ERU) as their method of funding storm water projects and operations.
-Using the ERU method, a property would be charged a monthly storm water fee based on its contribution to storm water runoff which is directly related to the amount of impervious surface on a property such as rooftops, driveways, and patios.
+Using the ERU method, a property would be charged a monthly storm water fee based on its contribution to storm water runoff which is directly related to the amount of impervious surface on a property.
 In Kentucky, several communities have a monthly fee ranging from $1.50 to more than $7.00 to fund their storm water utilities.
 In 2016, the State average was $3.60 per month for residential properties.
 Nationally, there are approximately 1500 storm water utilities.

 Stormwater Infrastructure Fee FAQs